 Song facts: I Am the Walrus

-In 1967 John Lennon received a letter from a pupil at Quarrybank High School, where John had previously attended.
-He told John that their English teacher was making them analyse Beatles' lyrics; this spurred John on to write the whacky lyrics in I Am the Walrus.
+In 1967 John Lennon received a letter from a pupil at Quarrybank High School, where John had previously attended as a teenager.
+The student told John that their English teacher was making them analyse Beatles' lyrics; this spurred John on to write the wacky lyrics in I Am the Walrus.

 Lennon wrote the song, which was a mishmash of three song ideas he'd been playing with.
 Unable to finish each piece separately he combined them together.